charlesreid1-docker/pod-charlesreid1/docs/Ports.md

 This follows a similar pattern to the MediaWiki Apache container:

 * The phpMyAdmin container is connected to the MySQL container via the docker network created by the `docker-compose` command (no container links needed)

+* The phpMyAdmin container runs an HTTP web interface available inside the container on port 80.
+This service is exposed on port 80 on the internal docker network only.

-* The phpMyAdmin container runs an HTTP web interface, and listens only for incoming requests from the local network.
-Requests to phpMyAdmin are reverse-proxied by the nginx container in this pod.
+* Since phpMyAdmin only listens on the Docker pod network for incoming requests, all requests to phpMyAdmin must come through nginx via reverse proxy.
+These are forwarded to port 80 of the phpMyAdmin container on the back end.

-* Because phpMyAdmin is not a heavily-used tool in daily tasks, and because it provides access to sensitive data and operations, it should be completely disabled from public access unless needed.
+* We keep phpMyAdmin disabled on a regular basis, as it is not heavily used and provides access to sensitive data and operations.

 To control access to phpMyAdmin, configure the [nginx service](Service_nginx.md)